Written By: Devin Golden

 What is asbestos used for?

-During most of the 20th century, many industries implemented asbestos into products to protect from fires or overheating.
+During most of the 20th century, many industries implemented asbestos into products to protect from fires.
 Construction, insulation and electrical work involved coating wires, tiles, wallboards and pipes with asbestos mixtures.
 Today, asbestos is used in the chlor-alkali industry, which produces the chemicals chlorine and sodium hydroxide.

 Is asbestos illegal in the United States?